Pediatric Rheumatology Fellowship

 About the fellows

-Sarah McCuaig, MD, PhD: Sarah is a first-year fellow from Waterloo, Ontario, Canada.
+Sarah McCuaig, MD, PhD: Sarah is a third-year fellow from Waterloo, Ontario, Canada.
 She has had a long-standing scientific passion for immunology and discovered her clinical love of pediatric rheumatology as a medical student.
 She completed her PhD (DPhil) at the University of Oxford with Fiona Powrie studying mucosal immunology.
 She then completed her medical degree at UPenn and her Pediatric Residency at CHOP.
 She is on the Accelerated Research Pathway and hopes to pursue a career as a physician-scientist.
 She is interested in tissue-specific drivers of inflammation in multi-organ system inflammatory disease.
 Most of all, she is excited to take care of our incredible patients and to have the privilege of being part of their journey!
 When not in the hospital or in the lab, she is an avid runner, enjoys all things outdoors (with a predilection for Nordic pursuits like cross country skiing), learning new skills (guitar, raised bed gardening), and spending time with friends and family.
 She is blissfully unaware of her Canadian accent and quintessentially loves maple syrup.

 Outside of her professional pursuits, Brittney finds joy in spending quality time with her friends and family.
 Some of her favorite pastimes include softball, roller skating, reading, and traveling.
 Additionally, she indulges her passion for R&B and Soul music by attending concerts whenever her schedule allows, embracing the artistic and creative aspects of life.